flexibeast/guides/dbus.md

 using D-Bus in the context of Void, refer to [this guide](./dbus-on-void.md).

 This document is purely descriptive; nothing in it should be taken as implying either support or criticism of D-Bus and/or its design.
-Technical corrections, and additions to [the "Reference" section](#reference), are welcome.
+Technical corrections are welcome.

 ## Introduction